Congratulations on your acceptance to Concordia University’s Doctor of Physical Therapy Program!

 If seeing a new healthcare provider, you should bring your immunization records with you.
 Bring the provider statement of student health status with you to your appointment, and have your practitioner sign the document.
 Upload your provider statement of student health status into Exxat.

-Students are required to complete training modules via the CSP Training system on HIPAA, OSHA and Blood Borne Pathogens, and Diversity on Campus.
+Students are required to complete the training modules via the CSP training system on HIPAA, OSHA, Blood Borne Pathogens, Hazard Communications, and Diversity in the Workplace.

-The Department of Human Resources sends out the training modules via email early summer (be sure to check your CSP email).
+The administrative assistant in the DPT program will send out the links to the training modules to your CSP email early summer.
 The courses must be completed and the certificates need to be uploaded into Exxat.

 Students must have a documented annual flu shot for the upcoming flu season.
 This must be administered prior to students going into the clinic and documentation of the vaccination must include: supplier, batch, and that it is specifically for the upcoming flu season.
 This must be uploaded into Exxat.